 In order to obtain voluntary life insurance, you must first be employed by a company that offers this benefit.
 You cannot obtain this type of life insurance in the private marketplace.

-If you leave your employer, your voluntary life coverage may be portable, depending upon the terms of coverage that your employer offered.
-You may have the option of converting your term coverage into a smaller amount of paid-up permanent coverage that you can keep regardless of where you work.
+If you leave your employer, your voluntary life coverage may be portable, depending on the terms of coverage that your employer offered.
+You may have the option of converting your term coverage into permanent coverage that you can keep regardless of where you work.
+You may want to check with your human resources department to nail down your policy’s portability details.

 Frequently asked questions